-We expect that the price of the ADSs may fluctuate significantly.
+We expect that the price of the ADSs may fluctuate significantly and an active trading market for our common shares or ADSs may not be sustained.

-The market price of the ADSs could be subject to wide fluctuations in response to many risk factors listed in this section, and others beyond our control, including:
+The market price of the ADSs is likely to be volatile and could be subject to wide fluctuations in response to many risk factors listed in this section, and others beyond our control, including:

-- actual or anticipated fluctuations in our financial condition and operating results; - announcements by us, our partners or our competitors of new products, significant contracts, strategic partnerships, joint ventures, collaborations, commercial relationships or capital commitments; - competition from existing products or new products that may emerge; - failure to meet or exceed financial estimates and projections of the investment community or that we provide to the public; - issuance of new or updated research or reports by securities analysts or recommendations for our common shares; - adverse regulatory announcements; - disputes or other developments related to proprietary rights, including patents, litigation matters, and our ability to obtain patent protection for our technologies; - commencement of, or our involvement in, litigation; - fluctuations in the valuation of companies perceived by investors to be comparable to us; - market conditions in our markets; - · manufacturing disputes or delays; - · any change to the composition of the board of directors or key personnel; - expiration of contractual lock-up agreements with our executive officers, directors and security holders; - general economic conditions and slow or negative growth of our markets; - the changing and volatile United States and global environments, including as a result of the COVID-19 pandemic;

-- share price and volume fluctuations attributable to inconsistent trading volume levels of the ADSs: - sales of the ADSs by members of our senior management and directors or our shareholders or the anticipation that such sales may occur in the future; - · investors' general perception of us and our business; - announcement or expectation of additional debt or equity financing efforts; and - · other factors described in this section of the prospectus, many of which are beyond our control.
+- actual or anticipated fluctuations in our financial condition and operating results; - announcements by us, our partners or our competitors of new products, significant contracts, strategic partnerships, joint ventures, collaborations, commercial relationships or capital commitments; - · competition from existing products or new products that may emerge; - failure to meet or exceed financial estimates and projections of the investment community or that we provide to the public; - issuance of new or updated research or reports by securities analysts or recommendations for our common shares: - · adverse regulatory announcements; - disputes or other developments related to proprietary rights, including patents, litigation matters, and our ability to obtain patent protection for our technologies; - commencement of, or our involvement in, litigation; - fluctuations in the valuation of companies perceived by investors to be comparable to us; - market conditions in our markets; - manufacturing disputes or delays; - any change to the composition of the board of directors or key personnel; - expiration of contractual lock-up agreements with our executive officers and directors and shareholders; - general economic conditions and slow or negative growth of our markets; - the changing and volatile United States and global environments, including as a result of the COVID-19 pandemic; - share price and volume fluctuations attributable to inconsistent trading volume levels of the ADSs; - sales of the ADSs by members of our senior management and directors or our shareholders or the anticipation that such sales may occur in the future; - investors' general perception of us and our business; - announcement or expectation of additional debt or equity financing efforts; and - other factors described in this section of the prospectus, many of which are beyond our control.

 These and other market and industry factors may cause the market price and demand for our ADSs to fluctuate substantially, regardless of our actual operating performance, which may limit or prevent investors from readily selling their ADSs and may otherwise negatively affect the liquidity of the ADSs.
+Prior to our initial public offering of ADSs in March 2021, there was no public market for our ADSs and common shares.
+Even though our ADSs are listed on Nasdaq, there can be no assurance that an active trading market for ADSs will be sustained.
+In the absence of an active trading market for the ADSs, investors may not be able to sell their ADSs at or above the offering price or at the time that they would like to sell.
+The lack of an active trading market may also reduce the fair market value of the ADSs.
+The public offering price may not be indicative of the market price of the ADSs after this offering.
 In addition, the stock market in general, and life science companies in particular, have experienced extreme price and volume fluctuations that have often been unrelated or disproportionate to the operating performance of these companies.

-We will incur increased costs as a result of operating as a United States-listed public company, and our board of directors will be required to devote substantial time to new compliance initiatives and corporate governance practices.
+We have incurred and will continue to incur increased costs as a result of operating as a United States-listed public company, and our board of directors is required to devote substantial time to new compliance initiatives and corporate governance practices.